 Covid-19 (Coronavirus) Test and Trace Privacy Notice

 The development of the NHS Test and Trace Service is a key part of the government’s plan to help manage and prevent further spread of the coronavirus.
-Contact tracing is an established public health measure for the control of infections and is a very effective method of protecting people and slowing down the spread of diseases such as COVID-19.
+Contact tracing is an established public health measure for the control of infections and is a very effective method of protecting people and slowing down the spread of diseases such as Covid 19.
+As required by law, we have the NHS QR codes for track and trace published at the entrance of our public buildings.

 Personal data we collect